Nikola Vlašić: Early senior career

+UEFA Nations League and World Cup

-On 11 October 2020, Vlašić scored the opener in a 2–1 UEFA Nations League victory over Sweden at Stadion Maksimir and followed it up three days later with a goal in a 2–1 loss to reigning world champions France at the same location.
+On 11 October 2020, Vlašić scored the opener in a 2–1 UEFA Nations League victory agaisnt Sweden at Stadion Maksimir and followed it up three days later with a goal in a 2–1 loss to reigning world champions France at the same location.

 On 17 May 2021, Vlašić was selected in Zlatko Dalić's 26-man squad for the UEFA Euro 2020, marking Vlašić's first major tournament appearance.
-He started off the bench in Croatia's first two matches against England and the Czech Republic, but on 22 June, he was named the Star of the Match in the 3–1 victory over Scotland―which qualified Croatia for the Round of 16―after scoring the opening goal.
+He started off the bench in Croatia's first two matches against England and the Czech Republic.
+On 22 June, Vlašić was named Star of the Match in the 3–1 victory against Scotland after scoring an opening goal, which led Croatia to Round of 16.

 On 9 November 2022, Vlašić was named in Dalić's 26-man squad for the 2022 FIFA World Cup.
-In the round of 16 and quarter-final matches against Japan and Brazil on 5 and 9 December, respectively—both of which led to a penalty shootout—Vlašić was the first to shoot for Croatia, scoring both times as Croatia progressed to the semi-final.
+In the round of 16 and quarter-final matches against Japan and Brazil, respectively on 5 and 9 December — both of which led to a penalty shootout — Vlašić was the first to shoot for Croatia, scoring both times as Croatia progressed to the semi-final.

 Personal life

 Vlašić was born in Split to the family of former cross-country skier Venera Milin and athletics coach Joško Vlašić.
-He is the younger brother of the world champion high jumper Blanka Vlašić.
+His older sister is the world champion high jumper Blanka Vlašić.
 His father hails from Dubrava near Tisno.
 His mother was born and raised in Delnice, but her roots are from Jezera on the island of Murter.
 Vlašić's future football career was viewed as his father's "project", who started training him personally ever since he was four years old.

 On 22 May 2021, Vlašić married his long-time girlfriend Ana in St. Lawrence's Church in Split.
 In late June of the same year, they became parents of a baby boy whom they named Noa.